CodinGame/codingame-sdk-doc/README.md

 ## Create Your Own Game

 Now that you are able to start a game on your computer and export it to CodinGame, you can start creating your own game.
-For that, you are suggested to start with the Skeleton: [https://github.com/CodinGame/game-skeleton](https://github.com/CodinGame/game-skeleton)
+For that, it is suggested you start with the Skeleton: [https://github.com/CodinGame/game-skeleton](https://github.com/CodinGame/game-skeleton)

 You can also read the code of others games (see below).
 More advanced documentation is available there: [https://github.com/CodinGame/codingame-game-engine](https://github.com/CodinGame/codingame-game-engine)